usharesoft/appcenter-docs/admin/en/source/pages/monitoring/support.rst

 	support [@] usharesoft [dot] com

 In order to help us understand your issue.
-Please include any logs pertinant to the issue you are having.
+Please include any logs pertinent to the issue you are having.

 To help gather information of the UForge platform, we have included a script you can run on the UForge platform instances.